 The park is accessible via public transport, or you could always hop onto the free shuttle bus from Pasir Ris MRT.

 Members of the public pay S$26 for off-peak hours and S$35 for peak hours.
-Children (aged 3-12) and senior citizens (aged 55 and above) pay a subsidised price at S$19 and S$26 for off-peak and peak hours respectively.
-NTUC members get a 30% discount!
+Children (aged 3-12) and senior citizens (aged 55 and above) pay a subsidised price of S$19 and S$26 for off-peak and peak hours, respectively.
+NTUC members get a 30 per cent discount!

 Address: